"A soaring songstress, who has yet to realise how good she is"

 I completed a Bachelor of Music in Classical Voice (with additional minors in the clarinet and orchestral percussion) at the Melbourne Conservatorium of Music (University of Melbourne).
 Singing these songs lets me combine my love of great vocal technique with the immediate emotional and musical joy of pop music.
 I often pop in an aria for fun too!

-I perform in aged care facilities, at senior citizens clubs, birthday parties and special events for senior citizens.
+I perform for small and large not-for-profit events, at senior citizens clubs, council-run seniors events, aged care facilities, birthday parties and special events for senior citizens (and for anyone astute enough to love vintage music!).
 I'd be honoured to provide the entertainment for your next seniors event, so please feel free to get in touch.

 I am in the middle of a classical/pop fusion project (that I have nicknamed 'Popsical'!), which is essentially the culmination of my life's musical endeavours and loves.
 In a nutshell, I'm reimagining and reworking classical masterpieces as popular songs.
 It's really a labour of love.
 Follow my (very slow!) progress at www.mandyvanzanen.com.